MatejMistik/VUT_FIT_INC_Project/README.md

 zadání - Task of subject.

-accterm.bin - ( Result of compiling needed for final grade of project)

-fsm.vhd - Binary
+fsm.vhd - Binary code.

 zprava - Including graph in PDF.

 xmisti00.zip - File that is sent to system as final product.

-prezentace - Explanation of project
+prezentace - Explanation of project.

-kód - codes I need to display on FITKIT
+kód - codes I need to display on FITKIT.